LucaCorigliano/ezPass/README.md

 ### So is this safer than regular passwords?
 Well, *yes and no*.
 Words still come in a finite number, so if you have a complete enough **dictionary**, word-by-word bruteforcing could crack your password in seconds.
 That being said, ezPass relies on Wikipedia which means it can wield a gigantic amount of words.
 If you choose a **specific** enough topic, hackers will have a **tough** time cracking your password and you will hardly ever forget it.

-Also, if could add some numbers and symbols at the end and/or the start of your password, it will become even safer!
+Also, if you add some numbers and symbols at the end and/or the start of your password, it will become even safer!

 #### This didn't really answer my question.
 Is it safe?
 **Sure**, any password complex enough is safe, and the ones **ezPass** generates are also easy to remember.